There are several categories of operators in C – sign, assignment,

 Write a program that asks the user for the fuel usage of three trips and then finds the average.
 Find the average both as an int and as a float.

 We use the relational operators in C to compare values.
 We can check for equality or if a given value is greater or smaller than the other.

 All these operations give a result of logical evaluation.
-Since C does not have a boolean data type, the result is a integer number.
+Since C does not have a boolean data type(not until C99), the result is an integer number.
 A zero means that the condition that we checked is false.
 Any result, different from 0 is true and the most common truth value is 1.

 int equals = 5 == 5;